Shifts & Tasks

 Please note that you will lose your deposit upon cancellation after the cancellation deadline.

 If you need to cancel your registration before the cancellation deadline you ar able to do so via ‘my profile’ in the ambassador universe RUBY.
 Right below your profile picture.

 Be aware – if you cancel your registration via your profile, you will not be able to create a new profile, change task, get new shifts or the like.

-After June 10th, 2019 you have to cancel your registration by writing to your closest manager.
+After the cancellation deadline you have to cancel your registration by writing to your closest manager.
 You can find your closest manager’s email under “my teams” in Ruby.

 – If there is more than 48 hours until your first shift = by mail